March 23, 2023

 The Clyde River is a major tributary of the Mississippi River and has been identified as one of MVCA’s highest flood risk areas in the recently completed Flood Risk Assessment Study (2022).
 The Clyde River has seen many recent flood events including flooding in 1998, 2005, 2008, 2014, 2017 and 2019.

-In response, MVCA will be developing regulatory floodplain mapping for Clyde River that will help us and our municipal partners understand flood hazards and implement effective mitigation strategies to reduce the impacts of flooding in the Clyde River watershed.
+MVCA is currently developing regulatory floodplain mapping for the Clyde River that will help us and our municipal partners understand flood hazards and implement effective mitigation strategies to reduce the impacts of flooding in the Clyde River watershed.
 The mapping will also inform MVCA’s flood forecasting and warning and emergency management programs.